DuckyCrayfish/hourglass/README.md

 	#Note: This setting is ignored if game rule doWeatherCycle is false.
 	clearWeatherOnWake = true

+	#When true, players are allowed to sleep at all times of day in dimensions controlled by Hourglass.
+	#Note: Other mods may override this ability.
+	allowDaySleep = false

 	#When true, a clock will appear in the bed interface.
 	#This clock may be disabled by players via hideBedClock config setting.
 	allowBedClock = true